tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the Azure Portal home web page.](images/azureportal.png "Azure Portal")

 1. Go to the **Storage Account** created in Exercise 3 for the FSLogix profiles that was already joined to Active Directory.

-2. Select on the **File shares** under data storage and select on the share created for AVD files.
+1. Select on the **File shares** under data storage and select on the share created for AVD files.

     ![This image shows that you will open share for AVD File Share on storage account.](images/avdFileShare.png "AVD File Share")

-3. Select the **+ Add directory** button to create a new folder and name it **msix**.
+1. Select the **+ Add directory** button to create a new folder and name it **msix**.

     ![This image shows where to add a directory on storage account.](images/avdFileShareAdd.png "File Share add directory")

     > **Note:** Normally in production you would create an additional share for MSIX files and place the files there.
 You would need to make sure the share or container the MSIX files are in you follow the same steps you use for the FSLogix storage account and apply the appropriate permissions to them (users normally only need Read access) and make sure there is enough room to store them.
 We are placing it on the same share for this exercise for expediency sake and easier setup.
 It is not uncommon to have a central MSIX storage with permissions to each MSIX file based on groups assigned to the appropriate application and the MSIX repository used by multiple pools or deployments, but ensure network connectivity and speed are kept consistent.

-1. Take note of the storage account (i.e.: `dncloudavdstorage` ) and the name of the file share (ie: `labavdfileshare`).
+1. Take note of the storage account (i.e.: `dncloudavdstorage` ) and the name of the file share (ie: `labavdfileshare`)

-2. Open a PowerShell window with the Azure Module installed and connect to the Azure subscription with this command if it is not already connected:
+1. Open a PowerShell window with the Azure Module installed and connect to the Azure subscription with this command if it is not already connected:

     ```powershell
     Connect-AzAccount
     ```

-3. Run this command to upload the MSIX file to the folder:
+1. Run this command to upload the MSIX file to the folder:

     ```powershell
     $SAName = Read-Host "What is the name of the storage account with AVD file shares? (ie: mystorageacct1592)" # Provide the name to the storage account here instead of prompting